6 Mexico City Museums You Must Visit

 Close up of Caterina mural by Diego Rivera

 Mexico City has more than 150 museums, but most are pretty obscure.
-There are museums for engraving, women, the revolution, chocolate, all cultures that have ever existed in Mexico, medicine, photography, constitutions, murals, any remotely famous people (including Jesus) and caricatures, to name just a few.
+There are museums for engraving, women and the revolution.
+Mexico City has a museum for chocolate, all cultures that have ever existed in Mexico, medicine and photography.
+There’s also a museum for the constitution, museum of murals, any remotely famous people (including Jesus) and caricatures, to name just a few.

-I made it to about half a dozen while I was there—mainly the ones that offered something about Frida and Diego er, Diego Rivera and or Frida Kahlo—since they were the reason for my trip to Mexico City.
-Here are the museums I visited worth your time too.
+I made it to about half a dozen while I was there—mainly the ones that offered something about Diego Rivera and or Frida Kahlo.
+They were the reason for my trip to Mexico City.
+Here are the museums I visited that are worth your time too.

 1 Palacio de Bellas Artes